uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 > You will need to have GDAL installed for this to work.

 We can now remove the two original raster files.

+## Reproject the DEM

+In the merged layer's Properties (`Right click > Properties... > Source`), we can see that the Coordinate Reference System (CRS) in use is [EPSG:4326 - WGS 84](https://epsg.io/4326).
+It is the one that QGIS detected when opening the file (you can see this information in the associated XML file in the archive we downloaded).
+This Geographic Reference System is good for global data, but if we want to focus on a more precise area around Brisbane/Meanjin, and want our analyses to be accurate, we should reproject the data to a local Projected Reference System (PRS).
+A good PRS for around Brisbane/Meanjin is "[GDA94 / BCSG02](https://georepository.com/crs_3113/GDA94-BCSG02.html)".

+Use the tool `Raster > Projections > Warp (Reproject)`, use the merged layer as an input, and pick "GDA94 / BCSG02" as the Target CRS.

 ## Clip the DEM